 I remember Justin Trudeau once wondering — in that annoyingly breathy, wistful, and airy way of his — about “root causes,” before deciding on the correct stance on a particular matter of grave importance.
-The fact that the matter was Islamist terrorism and he felt the need to ruminate about that before deciding whether it was, you know, “bad,” makes me shudder.
+The matter was Islamist terrorism, and he felt the need to ruminate about that before deciding whether it was, you know, “bad,” so that naturally makes me shudder.
 “This happened because there is someone who feels completely excluded,” he mourned (for the terrorist) after the Boston Marathon bombing killed and injured and terrorized scores of innocent people.
 People — with the help of his media sycophants — forget these things.
 Not me.

 So let’s look at the “root cause” of his own imbroglio and that of his Liberal Party, and their corporate supporter SNC-Lavalin.
 SPOILER ALERT: this did not happen “because there is someone who feels completely excluded.”
-It is bribery.
+It is alleged bribery.
 Politics.
 Power.
-Corruption.
-Fraud.
+Possible corruption.
+Alleged fraud.
+Lies.
 And Liberals.

 Each of those root causes explained: